March 21, 2010, CELEBRATING BLACK HISTORY

 *Alfonso "Poncho" Moran: died in 2003, no attendance, no family paints

-Curtis Arnett: in 2009, 1st vice president attendance occasionally; no family paints
+Curtis Arnett: in 2009, the 1st vice president attended the meeting occasionally; no family paints

 Al "Blood" Black: 2009 attended board member; 2011 elected vice president; in 2016 assumed the 3rd presidency, after the death of President Carnell Smith on 12/15/15; son, Marcus Oliver paints in 2011 off/on, no attendance.
 Al Black was essential in establishing AJ Brown as a 2nd Generation member.